混淆 Dart 代码

 Code obfuscation is the process of modifying an app’s binary to make it harder for humans to understand.
-Obfuscation hides function and class names in your compiled Dart code, making it difficult for an attacker to reverse engineer your proprietary app.
+Obfuscation hides function and class names in your compiled Dart code, replacing each symbol with another symbol, making it difficult for an attacker to reverse engineer your proprietary app.

 Flutter’s code obfuscation works only on a release build.